 Stark French choice: Fiery Le Pen or novice Macron

-France's presidential candidates could hardly be more different: Pro-European progressive Emmanuel Macron is facing far-right, anti-immigration Marine Le Pen in their only direct debate Wednesday ahead of Sunday's runoff election.
-They differ on Europe, terrorism and in their personal styles.
+France's presidential candidates could hardly be more different: Pro-European progressive Emmanuel Macron is facing far-right, anti-immigration Marine Le Pen in their only direct debate on Wednesday ahead of Sunday's run-off election.
+A supporter of French centrist presidential candidate Emmanuel Macron pastes up a campaign poster, in Lille, northern France Mr Macron is passionately promoting common European ideals of peace, prosperity and freedom.

 |Title